interledger/rafiki/docs/transaction-api.md

 ## Incoming Payment Lifecycle

-### Invoice creation
+### Incoming payment creation

-An invoice is created according to the [Open Payments](https://docs.openpayments.dev/invoices#create) specification.
-Rafiki creates a payment account for each invoice.
+An incoming payment is created according to the [Open Payments](https://docs.openpayments.dev/invoices#create) specification.
+Rafiki creates a payment account for each incoming payment.

 ### Receiving

-An invoice receives funds via Interledger as long as it is active.
+An incoming payment receives funds via Interledger as long as it is active.

 ### Deactivation

-An invoice is deactivated when either:
+An incoming payment is deactivated when either:

 - it has received its specified `amount`
 - it has expired

-When the invoice is deactivated, Rafiki notifies the wallet of received funds via `invoice.paid` or `invoice.expired` [webhook events](#webhooks).
+When the incoming payment is deactivated, Rafiki notifies the wallet of received funds via `incoming_payment.paid` or `incoming_payment.expired` [webhook events](#webhooks).

-An expired invoice that has never received money is deleted.
+An expired incoming payment that has never received money is deleted.

 ## Webhooks